chrischow/wordle_solver/README.md

 </figure>

 ### Decision Rules
-The baseline decision rule was that we would only guess solutions if there were 20 solutions or fewer remaining.
+The baseline decision rule was that we would only guess solution words if there were 20 solutions or fewer remaining.
 This is in line with our strategy, where we prioritise solving over collecting information as we converge on the solution.

 The only other optional decision rule tested was to choose words purely by popularity.
 Popularity was measured by word frequencies in Wikipedia articles - collected by [Lexipedia](https://en.lexipedia.org/).
 The rule kicked in when there were only 10 solutions left, and was **slapped on top of the baseline rule**.
-I chose a threshold of 10 remaining solutions to simulate increasing emphasis on solving.
-I'm sure there's a better way to choose this number - we'll just have to add this to the set of parameters for further testing in future work.
+I chose a threshold of 10 remaining solutions arbitrarily, though I'm sure there's a better way to choose this number - we'll just have to add this to the set of parameters for further testing in future work.

 ## Simulations
-I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **5 times** - one per combination of ranking algorithms and decision rules:
+I ran each of the words recommended by the various sources from the previous section (see below) against the full set of 2,315 solution words **5 times** - one per combination of ranking algos and decision rules:

 Seed words: